JimTompkins/happy_feet_app/README.md

 [flutter_blue_plus](https://github.com/boskokg/flutter_blue_plus) is used for the BLE interface.

 The BASS audio library from [un4seen Developments](https://www.un4seen.com) is used for audio.
-It is wrapped in an (unplublished) Flutter package called [flutter_bass](https://github.com/JimTompkins/flutter_bass).
+It is wrapped in an (unpublished) Flutter package called [flutter_bass](https://github.com/JimTompkins/flutter_bass).
 Note that BASS is a commercial product with licensing requirements.
 See un4seen's website for details.
 Prior to using BASS, we tried several audio packages:

 - flutter_ogg_piano worked well for Android but does not have an implementation for iOS.
 - audioplayers/audiocache worked for iOS but the latency was too long (>200ms)